irinaverse/IrinaScience/README.md

 ## Welcome to Irina Science

-I am always looking for the unseen and new ways to challenge my creativity.
+I am always looking for the unseen and new ways to challenge my creativity:

-Extraordinary stuff in "Robot feelings" and (my feelings) after 2 job interviews in tech companies.
+- Extraordinary stuff in "Robot feelings" and
+(my feelings) after 2 job interviews in tech companies.

-Why does the Alphabet of Life has 4 letters and 200 billion parameters?, looking for answers in "The Alphabet of Life".
+- Why does the Alphabet of Life has 4 letters and 200 billion parameters?, looking for answers in "The Alphabet of Life".

-"being feminine in the AI world", linked to unproductivity/infertility when placed in the wrong environment.
+- "being feminine in the AI world", linked to unproductivity/infertility when placed in the wrong environment.

 ## In fact...
 ...a Data Scientist deals, indeed, with metaphysics!
 We make the unseen, seen.